Disabling pain in the coccyx, usually provoked by sitting or rising from sitting.

 It is important to rule out local pathology, such as tumours or infection.

 A disabling pain in the coccyx exacerbated by sitting or rising from sitting.
-The pain is often pulling or lancinating in quality, may radiate to the sacrum or buttock, and may co-exist with lower back pain.
-It may be traumatic or idiopathic in origin and is more common in women.
+The pain is often pulling or lancinating in quality, may radiate to the sacrum or buttocks, and may co-exist with lower back pain.
+It may be post-traumatic, non-traumatic, or idiopathic in origin and is more common in women.
 Also known as coccydynia or coccygeal neuralgia.

 Sutter Medical Group